Science and Technology (SCI) 2022-2023 Edition

 Yearly Cycle: Annual.

 SCI 355.
-Energy Management Strategies.
+Energy Strategies for a Sustainable World.
 3 Credit Hours.

 In this course students review the principles of energy transformation, explore alternative energy resources and their feasibility, and assess current and future energy policy formation.
 In addition, students examine the economic and ecological impacts of various policy options and provide assistance in structuring institutional management plans for efficient energy use.
 This course may be taken with a laboratory to fulfill the laboratory requirement.